MoFahimKh/rest-api/README.md

 The application relies on the following dependencies:

 - Express.js: A fast and minimalist web application framework for Node.js.
-- node-fetch: A library for making HTTP requests from Node.js.
 - Nodemon (dev dependency): A utility that automatically restarts the application when changes are detected during development.

 ## Contribution